-There are enough what-if worries in our lives, everything from ‘what if we don’t take action on climate change?’ to ‘what if I don’t make it home in time for the football?’.
-So, to help reduce the constant stress in business, we’ve put together this introduction to scenario planning, which should help you calm those ‘what if’ panics.
+There are enough what-if worries in our lives, everything from 'what if we don’t take action on climate change?' to 'what if I don’t make it home in time for the football?'.
+So, to help reduce the constant stress and uncertainty in business, we've put together this introduction to scenario planning, which should help you calm those 'what if' panics.

 Scenario planning is a powerful tool in your armory.
 Why?
 Because clients love it!